Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 How We View Public Trust in Saskatchewan Agriculture

 Each year, the Ministry of Agriculture conducts polling to gain insight into the public’s perception of the agri-food industry.
-The 2024 Public Trust Survey asked 800 Saskatchewan residents 10 questions to gauge their perception of agriculture in the province.
+In May, 801 Saskatchewan residents completed the 2025 Public Trust Survey, answering 11 questions to gauge their perception of agriculture in the province.

-Saskatchewan residents showed strong public confidence that farmers and ranchers are good stewards of the land, sustaining the environment for future generations.
-Two-thirds of the respondents support the use of crop protection products such as herbicides, fungicides and insecticides.
+The survey results showed strong public confidence (77 per cent) in Saskatchewan farmers and ranchers as being good stewards of the land and sustaining the environment for future generations.
+The survey further elaborated that 70 per cent of the respondents support the use of crop protection products such as herbicides, fungicides, and insecticides.